-The four-story areas of the building introduce a base of field stone that surrounds the garage space.
+The fourstory areas of the building introduce a base of field stone that surrounds the garage space.
 From the rendered elevations, it would appear that a fully mechanically-ventilated garage is anticipated, as there are no large areas of louvers indicated that would accommodate a naturally ventilated system.
 This assumption should be confirmed by the design team, or alternative facades submitted that include façade areas dedicated to garage ventilation.
 Potential louver areas are now shown on the building elevations.
+No new building elevations submitted.
+Presumably no change.